 Everyone’s opinion is valid and worthwhile.
 When posting critiques, explain as best you can what aspects of the image you like and don’t like in a constructive way.
 Let us know why you like or don’t like an image, be specific.

 Artists on Redbubble are welcome to provide critique if invited.
-If you'd like critique on your work you can either explicitly state this in your description, or take part in a critique forum.
+If you'd like critique on your work you can explicitly state this in your description.